LinkedIn Growth

 • He highlights a very relatable conflict — the feeling of professional misalignment, where he had 16 years of success, but was on the wrong path.
 This tension draws people in immediately.

-• He, then, talks about a personal realization that turned into a career reset story, which makes his post aspirational while being authentic.
+• He then shares a personal realization that led to a career reset, making his post aspirational yet authentic.

 • He shares short sentences with a very clear arc (before - discovery - shift).

-• It also acts as an engagement driver since it opens the floor to share about vulnerability and pivot stories from his community.
+• It also acts as an engagement driver, since it opens the floor for sharing vulnerability and pivot stories from his community.

 1. Behind-the-Scenes & Real Workflows

 People love seeing the real process.
 We want to know what happens before the polished product or final result hits the stands.
-Behind-the-scenes content acts as a great storyteller here since it humanizes your brand, builds trust, and gives your audience a reason to keep coming back.
+Behind-the-scenes content is a great storyteller here, as it humanizes your brand, builds trust, and gives your audience a reason to keep coming back.

 The idea here isn’t to be super flashy.
 Instead, you can focus on these simple LinkedIn post ideas-